dimagi/commcare-hq/corehq/apps/userreports/README.md

 `reduce_items` returns aggregate value of the list specified by `aggregation_fn`.

 `items_expression` can be any valid expression that returns a list.
+If this doesn't evaluate to a list, `aggregation_fn` will be applied on an empty list

 `aggregation_fn` is one of following supported functions names.